VasuBhakt/Kram/README.md

 - **Branching**: Create, switch, and manage multiple lines of development.
 - **Content-Addressable**: Implements the core architecture of modern version control.

+## ⚙️ Prerequisites
+- Python 3.x (Required to run the Kram engine)

+## 🌐 Language Support
+Kram is language-agnostic and can be used to version control projects in any language (C++, JS, Go, etc.) or even non-code assets (images, videos, etc.)

 ## 🚀 Installation

 To install Kram locally and use it as a command-line tool: